 Irish SIG meetings are both via Zoom and hybrid.
 In-person meetings are held at the St. Louis Genealogical Society office (4 Sunnen Drive, Suite 140, St. Louis, MO 63143), or you can attend remotely via Zoom.

 All Irish SIG meetings are free and open to the public; however it is necessary to register, if you want to join the Zoom webinar.
-You do NOT need to register for an in-person meeting or to view the digital recording that will be posted on this page.
-All Irish SIG meetings begin at 1:00 p.m.
-(Central)
+You do NOT need to register for an in-person meeting at our office or to view the digital recording that will be posted on this page.

 Saturday, 25 October 2025